 Q: Is tuition assistance available to students in the preschool program?

-A: Marin Horizon does not provide tuition assistance to students enrolled in the Toddler Cottage, with the exception of students of current Marin Horizon faculty and staff.
+A: Marin Horizon does not provide tuition assistance to students enrolled in the Toddler Program, with the exception of students of current Marin Horizon faculty and staff.
 However, students enrolled in the Primary program and beyond may receive tuition assistance.

 Q: How is the Required Family Contribution (RFC) calculated?